 - A new contributor completes a guided "FTO" issue

 - Then they complete any regular issue, often labeled "help wanted"

 - Lastly, they open their own FTO and help guide a new contributor through it

 these 3 steps are incredibly well thought out.

-PL is exemplary of how this is done.
-Its approach is multi-faceted, but the focus here is on its ability to cleverly weave community values into its foundational workflow, which carries the most palpable effects.
+PL's workflow is exemplary of how this is done.
+Its approach is multi-faceted, but the focus here is on its ability to cleverly weave community values into its foundational workflow, which carries the most palpable benefits.

 This is summarized well by the wise words of Google's Summer of Code mentor guide:

 "Consider treating every patch like it is a gift.
 Being grateful is good for both the giver and the receiver, and invigorates the cycle of virtuous giving"